vaheqelyan/react-use-zoom/README.md

 ### react-use-zoom

 Nearly native image scaling (:iphone:/:computer:), rich in functionality.
-It is extremely easy to use.
-It's built on the comparison, like smartphone galleries.
-It doesn't seem slow, but it doesn't seem fast either. to be honest, I didn't measure performance.
+It is extremely easy to use. it's built by comparing scaling features existing in 'Gallery' apps for smartphones.
+It doesn't seem slow, but it doesn't seem ridiculously fast either, to be honest, I didn't measure performance.
 This will also boost your mobile app and website user experience.

 <p>
   <a href="https://www.npmjs.com/package/react-use-zoom"><img  src="https://img.shields.io/npm/v/react-use-zoom?style=for-the-badge"/></a>